Table of Contents

 Different therapeutic strategies for the treatment of pneumonia

 Treatment of pneumonia depends on the respective underlying pathogens, the severity of the disease and individual risk factors to be assessed for each patient such as age, comorbidities, and previous antibiotic treatments.
-If risk factors are present, the patient should be hospitalized, in severe clinical cases possibly in the ICU.
+If risk factors are present, the patient should be hospitalized, in severe clinical cases possibly in the intensive care unit (ICU).

 Therapeutic measures for community-acquired pneumonia (CAP)